ismailkhan313/ismailkhan.xyz/content/Theology/The Rulings and Their Types.md

 However, all observed causes and effects are normative, meaning they are possible but not absolute.
 In Islamic thought, Muslims do not affirm inherent causality in these observations; they recognize that while fire is expected to burn, it is rationally possible that fire may not burn in certain instances.
 This understanding reflects the belief that all causes and effects ultimately come from God.
 Thus, Muslims affirm things rationally but remain mindful of God's omnipotence and ability to will any outcome.

+### Legal Ruling (Hukm Shar’i)

+The command of the Lawgiver to those morally responsible (mukallaf) to make an action required, interdicted, or allowed.
+For example, Zuhr prayer is obligatory, wine is prohibited, coffee is permitted.

+Belief itself is an action of the heart.